AlexSim93/pull-request-analytics-action/README.md

 To obtain a detailed report on the types of open discussions, it is necessary to include a specific label in the first message of each discussion, enclosed in double square brackets (`[[ ]]`).
 For example, use `[[Performance issue]]` to categorize a discussion as related to performance issues.
 The action will then provide a breakdown of discussions based on these labels, allowing for a more targeted and categorized analysis of discussion topics.

+In addition, reactions of :+1: and :-1: on the initial message of a discussion will be collected and displayed in the columns for "discussions received" and "discussions conducted."
+These reactions help to more accurately gauge the usefulness and reception of the discussions initiated.

 **Example Usage**:

 - In the first comment of a pull request discussion, include a label like `[[Bug]]`, `[[Feature Request]]`, or any custom label of your choice.